roncoob/Google-Capstone-Project/README.md

 # Google-Capstone-Project

 Hi My Name is Ronnie Boyd, and Welcome to my first Analytics project.
 I recently became certified through **Googles Analytical Program.** After the completion of the course I was given two case studes to choose from to showcase all the skills I learned.
-By using the six steps of analysis; asking questions, collecting, processing, analyzing, and creating vizuals of data.
-By doing so I was able to complete my first project.
-The Project is based around a Bike-Share company in Chicago.
+By using steps on the analysis process; asking questions, collecting, processing, analyzing, and creating vizuals of data.
+I was able to complete my first project.
+This Project is based around a Bike-Share company in Chicago.

                                                    Cyclistic Bike-share Rider Analysis